Images open in a lightbox when clicked, and are linked in a gallery

 The numbering is surprisingly modern.

-In September and October 1877 a Mr. Samuel Baxter failed to get approval from the Metropolitan Board of Works for a new road to be called Mayfield Road, to lead out of Hazellville Road, and “for the formation of a continuation of Cheverton-road”.
+In September and October 1877 a successful marine engineer, Samuel Baxter, failed to get approval from the Metropolitan Board of Works for a new road to be called Mayfield Road, to lead out of Hazellville Road, and “for the formation of a continuation of Cheverton-road”.
 The following December however an application was granted

 for approval by the Board of a Plan for the formation of new roads to lead out of Hazleville-road, Hornsey-lane, Islington, and for the widening of a footpath between St. John’s-road and Hornsey-lane in connection therewith ... on condition that no barrier be at any time erected, or other obstructions caused to the free use by the public of the said roads, and that the names “Cheverton-road, N.,” (in continuation), “Dresden-road, N.,” and “Gresley-road, N.,” be approved for the same.